 The Transition Streets Canberra program is a way for neighbours and friends to come together and support each other to reduce their ecological footprint, save money and be more connected.

-The ‘street’ could be a group of neighbours along a street, a group of neighbours in an apartment complex, or any other combination of friendship groups.
+Transition streets has a structure a bit like a book group.
+The ‘street’ could be a group of neighbours, a bunch of friends, people living in an apartment complex, or any other combination of friendship groups.

 How to get started?